 Bolivia is in Central South America, southwest of Brazil.
 The climate varies with altitude from humid and tropical to cold and semi arid.
 The official language is Spanish.
 Bolivian Spanish – which is generally spoken slowly and clearly – is considered one of the easiest Latin American accents to understand.
 The indigenous Quechua and Aymara languages are widely spoken outside business circles.
 The main religion is Christianity.
 The economy of Bolivia is characterised by the lowest GDP per capita in South America.
 However, the country is rich in natural resources and has the second largest natural gas reserves in South America.
 Bolivia is also estimated to have 50%-70% of the worlds lithium.
 Bolivians are generally tolerant of expatriates, however xenophobic and openly racist sentiments are not uncommon.
 Formal expatriate business dress is the norm.
 Expatriate businesswomen are likely to be treated with consideration, however harassment of a sexual nature is not uncommon.
 The security risk for expatriates in Bolivia is medium.
 Risks include opportunistic theft, car theft, burglaries, clashes between demonstrators and security forces, as well as violent crime primarily in impoverished urban areas.
 Other risks include floods and landslides during the rainy season.
 The currency of Bolivia is the Bolivian Boliviano (BOB).
 Banking facilities, including ATM's are good in all main cities.
 Medical facilities in major cities are generally good and acceptable, however elsewhere facilities may not meet acceptable standards.
 Cases of Zika virus have been reported.
 Dengue Fever and Malaria is common.
-The population of Bolivia is 11.4 Million (2017 est.), while the inflation rate is 3.01% (Oct 2017).
+The population of Bolivia is 11.2 Million (2018 est.), while the inflation rate (CPI) is 3.01% for Bolivia as at April 2018.
+For a single Expat, the personal income tax rate in Bolivia is a flat rate of 13%.

 Cost Of Living